 - Middle and high school members of School Girls Unite, a global initiative of the Youth Activism Project, learned about Canadian youth who were pushing for an international day focused on gender equality and human rights for girls everywhere.
 They decided to launch a parallel campaign in the U.S. and contacted hundreds of organizations getting official endorsements.
 They repeatedly pestered the White House Council on Women and Girls and eventually met with Presidential aides.
 Their nearly two-year mobilization helped persuade the U.S. government to co-sponsor the resolution that was approved by the United Nations General Assembly designating October 11th as the International Day of the Girl Child.
 [T = Tenacity]

-- Wrap up by inviting more discussion, for example, how to capture attention of mainstream media outlets as well as social media.
+- Wrap up by inviting more discussion, for example, how to capture the attention of mainstream media outlets as well as social media.
 This brainstorming can flow into developing a campaign strategy.